xcvh/start-dsp-toolkit/content/tools/en/01-entrepreneurial-wall-pack.md

   university to spark entrepreneurial thinking in cafés, co-working spaces and other campus areas.
 description: >
-  Entrepreneurial Wall Pack is designed for faculty and university staff aiming to foster a culture of entrepreneurship through inspiring campus visuals.
+  Entrepreneurial Wall Pack is designed for faculty and university staff, aiming to foster a culture of entrepreneurship through inspiring campus visuals.
 It includes ready-to-print designs with motivational quotes, practical tips, and action-oriented messages.